 Basil Seeds (Sabja Seeds)

-✅ Cooling Effect – Helps lower body heat, ideal for summer.
+✅ Cooling Effect – Helps lower body heat, typically chosen for summer.

 ✅ Rich in Fiber – Aids digestion and prevents constipation.